mossicrue/kup/README.md

 ### Render the manifests
 After editing all the values in the kup-values.conf it's possible to render the manifest by running the `kup-render.sh` script.

-The script, as for its usage, has 2 options:
+The script, as for its usage, has 2 optional arguments:

-- `-f`: path to the file with the kup-values file.
+- `-f FILE`: path to Kup "values" file, default is kup-values.conf

-- `-m`: optional, is the path to the directory with Kup's manifests.
+- `-m PATH`: path to the directory with the manifest to render, default is ./manifest

 A simple command to run for render the manifest can be